ballerina-platform/ballerina-dev-website/spec/file/spec.md

 5. [Directory Listener](#5-directory-listener)

 ## 1. Overview
-The file Ballerina library provides functionalities related to manipulating and working with files and directories.
+The file standard Library provides functionalities related to manipulating and working with files and directories.
 All operations are supported on both Windows and Unix-based operating systems.

 ## 2. File Metadata